privakey/mern-example/readme.md

 For the sample to work properly, you'll need a few things:

-* The AuthWallet App installed on your mobile device
+## The AuthWallet App installed on your mobile device

-* A Relying Party set up on Privakey CX
-* A MongoDB database set up
+AuthWallet is available in the [iOS App Store](https://apps.apple.com/us/app/authwallet/id1552057206) or [Android Play Store](https://play.google.com/store/apps/details?id=com.privakey.authwallet&gl=US)

-* A publicly-reachable location to host the site
+### A publicly-reachable location to host the site

+Since the Privakey Auth service relies on an addressable api call back to the originating service this sample app must be hosted to fully test privakey.

+### A Relying Party set up on Privakey Cloud

-Instructions on the first two requirements can be found in our [Quick Start guide](https://tech.privakey.com/cloudAdoption/pkCloudGettingStarted).
+Instructions for accessing Privakey Cloud and setting up a relying party can be found at our [Quick Start guide](https://tech.privakey.com/).
 When creating the Request Origin, you will need to supply a callback of the form <hosted-site-url>/auth/processRequest, E.G. https://milo.sample.com/auth/processRequest.

-The site has to be publicly-reachable because it requires a callback from Privakey CX.
+### A MongoDB database set up
+If you do not have access to a MongoDB instance we reccomend signing up for a free account at MongoDB.

 After you're fully set up, make sure you update the config values in `config/default.json`.

+## Deploying this Codebase
+There are many MERN stack hosting options.
+We reccomend using Heroku.

 ## Code Outline